kin9787/Java-Tuition-Management-System/README.md

    ```sh
    git clone https://github.com/kin9787/Ferry-Ticketing-System-Assignment.git
    ```
+2. After that navigate to the file and extract the zip folder.
+3. Within the zip folder extract the IOOP.zip
-2. Within the folder, simply just run the Java file by clicking the Run button within the IDE.
+4. Within the IOOP folder, simply just run the Java file by clicking the Run button within the IDE.

 <!--------------------------------------------------------------------- THIS IS SEPERATION LINE-------------------------------------------------------------------->